f-gougeon/ITC-Suite_Docs/README.md

-Many publications about the ITC-Suite and its many applications can be found at:
+Publications about the ITC-Suite and its many applications can be found at:

 ![List of FG's Publications](./images/publications_e.html)